-In her clever and politically fueled series titled Choice, conceptual artist Michele Pred reconnects the past with the present by making a modern statement on vintage purses from the 50s and the 60s.
+In her clever and politically fuelled series titled Choice, conceptual artist Michele Pred reconnects the past with the present by making a modern statement on vintage purses from the 50s and the 60s.
 The 48 purses of the “Pred-à-Porter” collection part of the “Promote the General Welfare” seriesare emblazoned with electroluminescent wire and thousands of expired birth control pills.
 We were lucky enough to chat with Pred about how she uses her art to spark conversation about women’s reproductive rights.

 Lola Who: Hi Michele!
 Please tell us a little bit about yourself.